dhruvanand96/fraternity/README.md

 # Fraternity

-Angular is used as front end and go in backend with data bieng persists in files
+Angular is used as front end and go in backend with data bieng persisted in files

 feature availaible -
 User Creation

 Authentication using JWT

+Future enchancments
+integrate mysql
+add more features in fraternity application